albertopessia/drda/README.md

 summary(fit)

-# our starting point suggestion was actually worse than the automatically chosen
+# our starting point was actually worse than the automatic one.
-one.
 ```

 ### Basic plot functionality